Rockstar Developer University resources background

 You've reached senior engineer.
 Maybe you've even hit staff level.
 Now you're wondering: what comes next?
 The principal software engineer title represents one of the highest individual contributor roles in software engineering.
 It's where technical expertise meets organizational impact.

-A principal software engineer is an experienced professional who sets technical direction across the entire organization.
-They solve problems that span multiple teams, influence the roadmap, and make technical decisions that affect software systems for years.
-Let me break down what this principal role really means and what it takes to get there.
+A principal engineer is one of the highest individual contributor roles in software.
+They set technical direction across the entire organization, solve problems that span multiple teams, and make decisions that shape systems for years.
+Most have 15 or more years of experience.
+Median total compensation sits around $286,000, and principals at companies like Google and Meta can clear $500,000 to $1 million once equity stacks up.
+Let me break down what the principal role really means and what it takes to get there.

 1. What Does a Principal Software Engineer Do?
 The Role of a Principal Software Engineer